A young woman doing yoga by Sewickley Bridge in western Pennsylvania.

 Housing

-Pittsburgh appeals to people seeking to advance their professional careers in a big city without the inflated prices of other major U.S. cities.
-Pittsburgh house prices are 43% lower than the national average with a median house price of $213K.
-The average monthly rent for a one-bedroom apartment is $1,475, though you can find affordable rentals in the suburbs and quieter areas of Allegheny County.
+Pittsburgh appeals to people seeking to advance their professional careers in a big region without the inflated prices of other major U.S. cities.
+Pittsburgh house prices are 45% lower than the national average with a median house price of $208K.
+The average monthly rent for a one-bedroom apartment is $962, though renters can find affordable rentals in the suburbs and quieter areas of Allegheny County.

-Pittsburgh has plenty of safe neighborhoods with affordable real estate perfect for families of all sizes.
+Pittsburgh has plenty of safe neighborhoods with affordable real estate perfect for families of all sizes and first-time homeowners.
 Housing prices are substantially lower than in other major cities.
-For example, the average home price in Seattle is $755,000, while the average rent is $2,233.
+For example, the average home price in Seattle is $755K while the average rent is $1,732.

 Utilities